ShaineRosewel/Nonparametric-tolerance-intervals/README.md

 ### To do:

 - [ ] Review lognormal and normal
 - [ ] Rewrite the codes to make them readable
+- [ ] Write a separate source code (package, if possible)
 - [ ] Multivariate 2-sided intervals: Try reproducing for other means and variance covariance matrices (started)
 - [ ] Univariate 2-sided intervals: Try reproducing for other means and variance covariance matrices